This page is about merging the data from an existing root server into the WSZF BMLT root server.

 Regions and areas in WSZF with existing servers should feel free to continue using their current servers indefinitely if they are happy with that way of doing things.
 We will work with these regions and areas as appropriate, for example, if looking at the data from a zonal level turns up data issues that we can report back, or if there are changes to their database that will make those meetings easier to find in zone-level searchers.

 Alternatively, regions or areas in WSZF with existing servers can migrate their data to the zonal server if they prefer, and we would work with them to do that.
 The BMLT community is seeing an increasing number of zone-level servers — other examples include the Southeastern Zonal Forum, the Brazilian Zonal Forum, and the Plains States Zonal Forum.
-The advantage of joining the zonal server is that you don’t need trusted servants at the regional level who can maintain a server and keep it backed up, as well as potentially some cost savings.
+Some advantages of joining the zonal server include: you don’t need trusted servants at the regional level who can maintain a server and keep it backed up; access to the zone’s yap server if your area or region wants to use yap; and potentially some cost savings.

 To migrate data from a regional to the zonal server, we get a snapshot of the data in the regional server as a MySQL dump, another snapshot of the current zonal server data, merge the data using a special-purpose program called lettuce, and then restore the zonal server’s database from the merged data.
 This needs to be done with some care since we don’t want to trash the zonal database (and of course we will keep a backup).